filthz/fact-worker-public/README.md

 see https://www.fact0rn.io/ for blockchain details.

 Miner requires a username / password pair.
-Join discord: https://discord.gg/EmGrDnbH and ask for credentials.
-Team staff will contact you.
+Join discord: https://discord.gg/EmGrDnbH and send Förster (Bot) a PN.
+It will guide you through the registration.
+You need a fact0rn wallet address prior to the registration.

 <h2>Installation:</h2>